Bira/octopus-carnival/_drafts/iron-gods.md

     - dungeon-fantasy
 ---

-In the [last post][1], I talked about how I accidentally hijacked a D&D 5th Edition game and turned it into a GURPS Dungeon Fantasy game using the old-school Ravenloft module for AD&D. Today, I'll tell you about how Ravenloft claimed yet another party of ill-fated adventurers.
+In the [last post on this subject][1], I talked about how I accidentally hijacked a D&D 5th Edition game and turned it into a GURPS Dungeon Fantasy game using the old-school Ravenloft module for AD&D. Today, I'll tell you about how Ravenloft claimed yet another party of ill-fated adventurers.

 I don't think the group actually realized how close they were to winning.
 It was almost entirely a psychological defeat.
 The place was scary and unknown, the